-Each time your child finds an egg you may prompt her to say “open” or “open egg”.
+Each time your child finds an egg you may prompt them to say “open” or “open egg”.

-Once the egg is open she can try to say the word of what’s inside on her own or repeating after you.
-But if this is too challenging or if you aren’t sure if she knows a particular word, wait until 3 eggs have been opened.
+Once the egg is open they can try to say the word of what’s inside on their own or repeating after you.
+But if this is too challenging or if you aren’t sure if your child knows a particular word, wait until 3 eggs have been opened.

-Lay out the 3 pictures or objects and ask your child “where is the _____?” and see if he can find it.
+Lay out the 3 pictures or objects and ask your child “where is the _____?” and see if they can find it.

 Or keep it even simpler by leaving the eggs empty.

-But, each time your child finds an egg he can try repeating after you and saying “egg” or “I found (an) egg”.
+But, each time your child finds an egg they can try repeating after you and saying “egg” or “I found (an) egg”.

 Remember to keep the interactions fun and natural.
 If your child won’t repeat after you, don’t sweat it.

-Just keep saying the target word/phrase and eventually he will pick it up.
+Just keep saying the target word/phrase and eventually they will pick it up.